 RECOMMENDED: Discover more of the best Chicago attractions

 One of the best children's museums in the country, there is something for kids of all ages—from babies to school-age children—to enjoy here.
 Kids can make their way through a faux forest at the Treehouse Trails exhibit, dig for dino bones at the Dinosaur Expedition or create something new in the Tinkering Lab using hammers, saws and more.
 There are even designated spaces for the tiniest of babies to tag along.
 And because the museum itself is on Navy Pier, there's endless fun to be had before and after visiting the museum.

-This western suburban children's museum hosts a number of different exhibits and classes to help kids learn everything from math to science in a creative way.
-The museum's "neighborhoods" help children young and old work together to create new things, harvest problem solving skills and—most importantly—play.
+This Naperville children's museum hosts a number of different exhibits and classes to help kids learn everything from math and science to art in a creative way.
+The museum's "neighborhoods" help children young and old work together to create new things, harvest problem-solving skills and—most importantly—play.

 This museum is worth a quick trip to the northern suburbs for a chance to explore a mini version of Chicago, among other cool things.
-Kids can shop for groceries at Whole Foods Market, tend to kittens and turtles at the Pet Vet exhibit and make music at Ravinia.
+Kids can shop for groceries at Whole Foods Market, tend to kittens and turtles at the Pet Vet exhibit and make music at Ravinia Festival Music Makers.
 They can also mimic “adult things” like caring for babies, repairing cars and constructing houses.

 Founded in 1993, the Bronzeville Children's Museum is the first and only African-American children's museum in the country.
 Designed for kiddos ages 3 to 9, the institution's permanent exhibits invite guests to learn about historical black inventors, S.T.E.M. foundations and noteworthy Bronzeville landmarks.